atsmacode/aye-poker/documentation/TASKS.md

 9. Encode auto-generated password (contains special chars)
 10. Use Symfony doctrine to create poker_game DB, remove PDO wrapper
 11. Stop using in-app controllers with Request/Response, use interfaces/Exceptions
+    * 31/03/25 Using services instead
+12. Too many duplicated factories for dependencies in poker-game

 # Features